 You can, however, also buy it in the form of flakes.
 These are particularly good for sprinkling over soups or seasoning such dishes as my samurai samphire noodles.

 Furikake is a popular Japanese seasoning.
-You’ll usually find some on the table to sprinkle over rice or whatever else you happen to be eating, much like are salt and pepper.
+You’ll usually find some on the table to sprinkle over rice or whatever else you happen to be eating, much like our salt and pepper.

 It’s a mix of toasted sesame seeds, seaweed, bonito, salt and sometimes chilli flakes.
 For obvious reasons, I make sure I use a vegetarian furikake which doesn’t contain the fish element of bonito flakes.

 - Easy one pot ramen with tofu and vegetables

 - Sticky chilli broccoli

 - Teriyaki rice bowl with tofu & Brussels sprouts